Equal opportunities for employees. Global diversity and inclusion.

-During June and July we recognize and celebrate LGBT Pride with our employees and local communities.
-As many of our colleagues around the world join in Lesbian, Gay, Bisexual and Transgender (LGBT) Pride celebrations over the coming weeks, Antoinette Poschung, Global Head of Human Resources spoke with Adrian Köstli, International Wealth Management and LGBT & Ally Network committee member.
+During June and July we were recognizing and celebrating LGBT Pride with our employees and local communities.
+As many of our colleagues around the world joined in Lesbian, Gay, Bisexual and Transgender (LGBT) Pride celebrations, Antoinette Poschung, Global Head of Human Resources spoke with Adrian Köstli, International Wealth Management and LGBT & Ally Network committee member.
 The two talked about the importance of employees feeling comfortable to bring their whole identity to work.
 They also discussed the role of LGBT allies and how we are creating an ever more diverse and inclusive workplace at Credit Suisse.

 The Credit Suisse Hong Kong LGBT Open Network was recently awarded LGBT+ Network 2019 winner.
 In addition, we achieved the Gold Standard once again in the Community Business LGBT+ Inclusion Index, ranking 8th for our ongoing commitment to diversity and inclusion.
 Watch the video to learn more:

 To deliver high-quality products and services to our clients and to work together effectively across the bank, we require employees with different mindsets and wide-ranging experience.
 The diversity of our workforce provides us with a better understanding of client needs, cultural aspects and regional markets.
 We believe that it also opens up a broader range of business opportunities for our company.

 As a responsible employer, we are committed to providing and promoting equal opportunities, regardless of ethnicity, nationality, gender, sexual orientation, gender identity, religion, age, civil or marital status, pregnancy, disability, or any other characteristics protected by law.

 An Integral Part of Our Corporate Strategy